Correlation detection in trees for planted graph alignment: Properties of the likelihood ratio

-The above martingale property follows from general considerations of likelihood ratios.
-It is however informative to derive it by calculus, which we now do. \begin{proof}[Proof of Lemma \ref{lemma:LR_martingale}] There are several ways to see that $\left\lbrace\bL_n\right\rbrace_{n \geq 0}$ is a $\cF_n$-martingale under $\dP_0$, depending on the formula used to write $\bL_{n+1}$ in terms of $\bL_n$.
-We here choose to use the developed expression \eqref{eq:lemma:LR_developed}, enabling simple computations:
+In this part, we establish that $L_d$ is a martingale, with respect to a good filtration and probability distribution.
+To establish such a property, assume that $T,T'$ are drawn under model $\dPl_{\infty}$.
+For $d \geq 0$, we define the sigma-field spanned by the observation of the two trees $T,T'$ up to depth $d$. \begin{proposition} The stochastic process is a $\cF_d$-martingale under $\dPl_{\infty}$. \end{proposition} The above martingale property is not specific to the structure of our problem and follows from general properties of likelihood ratios.
+It is however informative to derive it by calculus, which we now do. \begin{proof}[Proof of Proposition \ref{prop:LR_martingale}] There are several ways to see that $\set{L_d}_{d \geq 0}$ is a $\cF_d$-martingale under $\dPl_{\infty}$, depending on the formula used to write $L_{d+1}$ in terms of $L_d$.
+We here choose to use the developed expression \eqref{eq:lemma:LR_developed} of Lemma \ref{lemma:LR_developed}, enabling simple computations:

-The last product is independent from $\cF_n$.
-Moreover, under $\dP_0$, all terms in the last product are independent, the $c_{\bt}(i)$ and $c_{\bt'}(i)$ being independent $\Poi(\lambda)$ random variables.
-Since for any independent $\Poi(\lambda)$ random variables $\bc,\bc'$, one has taking the expectation conditionally to $\cF_n$ entails the desired martingale property. \end{proof}
+The last product in the last line of \eqref{eq:proof:lemma:LR_martingale_1} is independent from $\cF_d$.
+Moreover, under $\dPl_{\infty}$, all terms in the last product are independent, the $c_{T}(v)$ and $c_{T'}(v)$ being i.i.d. $\Poi(\lambda)$ random variables.
+By definition of $\Psi$ \eqref{eq:lemma:LR_rec_psi}, each term is of the form